ExCL-Docs/excl-user-docs/README.md

 This site is undergoing development; systems and processes will be documented here as the documentation is created.

+## Emergency maintenance outage for leconte on July 27 and 28.

+Leconte will be down all day Thursday June 27 and Friday June 28 for cooling system maintenance.
+We will make this system available as soon as is possible.

 ## Periodic Maintenance Outages